 - The facts of the case, and/or

-- Brandishing a weapon — Penal Code 417 (punishable as a misdemeanor by up to 1 year in jail and/or up to a $1,000 fine),
+- Brandishing a weapon — Penal Code 417 (punishable as a misdemeanor by up to 1-year jail sentence and/or up to a $1,000 fine),

-- Disturbing the peace — Penal Code 415 (punishable as a misdemeanor by up to 90 days in jail and/or up to a $400 fine), and
+- Disturbing the peace/disorderly conduct — Penal Code 415 (punishable as a misdemeanor by up to 90 days in jail and/or up to a $400 fine), and

 - Wobbler trespassing (punishable as a misdemeanor by up to 6 months in jail and/or up to a $1,000 fine).